borttappat/ITST24_programming/README.md

 # git repo for ITST24-programming related projects

-A space where we learn git and work on coding projcets together
+A space where we learn git and work on coding projects together

+###Happy coding